10-Pay Life Insurance: Done in a Decade

 10-Pay Life Insurance vs. 20-Pay Life Insurance

-When comparing a 10-Pay policy to a 20-Pay policy, there are key differences to consider:
+When comparing a 10-pay policy to a 20-pay policy, there are key differences to consider:

 Feature 10-Pay Life Insurance 20-Pay Life Insurance

-Annual Premium Costs Higher annual premiums Lower annual premiums
+Annual Premium Costs Higher Lower

 Who Should Consider 10-Pay Life Insurance?